-Approximately 97% of the residential parcels in the District are detached single-family residential (SFR) parcels.
-Although the individual parcel size, building square footage and population for each SFR parcel may vary from parcel to parcel the benefit received is approximately the same from the improvements.
-Even though a SFR may have more building square footage than another it does not necessarily mean that the larger home receives a greater benefit.
-Therefore one (1) SFR parcel shall be equal to one (1) ERU.
-Because the majority of parcels in the District are SFR it is also reasonable to measure the relative benefits received by other residential land use in terms of that received by a detached SFR parcel.
+Neighborhood Improvements.
+All of the parcels in the District are residential parcels.
+Although the individual parcel size, building square footage and population for each parcel may vary from parcel to parcel the benefit received is approximately the same from the improvements.
+Even though a residential parcel may have more building square footage than another it does not necessarily mean that the larger home receives a greater benefit.
+Therefore one (1) residential parcel shall be equal to one (1) ERU.